ChiekoN/yolov3_opencv/README.md

  - I include a **jupyter notebook** (`oj.ipynb`) in this repository.
 I first tried this implementation in the notebook.
 It contains notes and explanations about the algorithms as well as about the points I had to care with respect to the YOLO v3 architecture.

  - First I tried implementing Non-max suppression using `cv2.dnn.NMSBoxes()` on the notebook, but the kernel died always when I ran the function.
-So I decided to implement Non-max supression by myself.
+So I decided to implement Non-max suppression by myself.
 The algorithm of NMS is taken from the idea that was explained in the [Coursera's Deep Learning Specialization "4.Convolutional Neural Networks"](https://www.coursera.org/learn/convolutional-neural-networks?specialization=deep-learning) I had learned.

  - To understand YOLO v3 architecture, the article **"What's new in YOLO v3?"**(https://towardsdatascience.com/yolo-v3-object-detection-53fb7d3bfe6b) was very helpful.